 Magnesium (Mg) is required by all plants.
 Plants obtain this magnesium from the soil under ideal growing circumstances.
 However, leaching, particularly in sandy soils, as well as environmental factors including moisture, temperature, and an acidic root environment might limit the availability of magnesium.
 Magnesium uptake by plants can also be hampered by an imbalance of nutrients in the soil, such as high levels of potassium, calcium, or ammonia.

-The Role of Magnesium in Crops
+What is the Role of Magnesium in Crops?

 Magnesium is necessary for photosynthesis, the process through which plants use the sun’s energy to grow and produce.
 Chlorophyll, the green pigment found in plants, is the product of photosynthesis.
 Each chlorophyll molecule contains 6.7% magnesium; thus, Mg serves as the molecule’s core element.